 Good education begins with an understanding that each of us is blessed with tremendous mental capacity, and that this capacity needs training and shepherding through the formative years.
-At Grace, we say we are classically enhanced because we focus on what was ingeniously promoted by the great thinkers of educational theory from antiquity and beyond, that an ordered mind is a mind most similar to that of our creator.
 God is a God of order, and as image bearers, we seek to reclaim that aspect of His being that helps make sense of the world around us.
 Our students are trained to understand proper thought, argumentation, reason, rhetorical devices, and basic logic; all in an effort to bring them to a greater understanding of who they are and how they can best engage in the vast marketplace of ideas around them.

-Athletics at Grace Brethren start with the realization that all forms of sport are not just physically beneficial, but provide mental balance through real life lessons.
+Athletics at Grace School starts with the realization that all forms of sport are not just physically beneficial, but provide mental balance through real life lessons.
 As an extracurricular activity, athletics takes advantage of the life experiences that cannot be taught in a classroom environment.
-Whatever sport a student chooses to participate in, at any level; ample opportunities for real-world lessons abound.
+In whatever sport a student chooses to participate, at any level, ample opportunities for real-world lessons abound.
 Practicing as a team, winning as a team, and losing as a team are important experiences for not only a student but are highly coveted skills in both college and the professional realm.
-Grace Brethren athletes are trained to develop not just a resolve to win, but more importantly to work as a group towards a goal and achieve success.
-Healthy competitiveness is a necessary skill for students to take with them into college and beyond, and sports at Grace Brethren demonstrate that winning comes only through hard work, dedication, and commitment to team.
+Grace athletes are trained to develop not just a resolve to win, but more importantly to work as a group toward a goal and achieve success.
+Healthy competitiveness is a necessary skill for students to take with them into college and beyond.
+Sports at Grace demonstrate that winning comes only through hard work, dedication, and commitment to team.

 We believe that what an individual most loves to do in life and what the Lord wants for them are often one in the same.
 Our clubs, activities and arts programs are staffed by individuals who firmly believe this, and who openly share their love for their craft with their students.
 Many of these individuals are experts in their field vocationally, as well as trained academically.
 One of the greatest gifts that a school can bestow upon its students is the gift of learning how to understand their creative self as a worshipful activity.
 We serve a God who is a God of creativity, and when we unlock our creative passions, we commune with Him in a very intimate way.
 It is for this reason, that students at Grace are urged, often even required, to be involved in some form of extracurricular club, event, or performing art project.
 We are never locked in to a set array of extracurricular activities, as students and faculty continually pilot something new each year, from service opportunities such as elderly home ministry or Children’s Hunger Fund box packing, to more formal and academic pursuits such as Spacecraft, Mock Trial, or National Honors Society.
 We encourage students to start their own club and provide the leadership necessary to make it a success.